Cape Town Wedding Venues & Planning Guide

 Year-Round Wedding Season

-With over 300 days of sunshine annually and a Mediterranean climate, Cape Town offers ideal wedding weather throughout most of the year, giving you flexibility in planning your perfect day.
+With over 300 days of sunshine annually and a Mediterranean climate, Cape Town offers ideal wedding weather throughout most of the year, giving you flexibility in planning your fine day.

 Historic Wine Estates